OKKO: History

-2012: OKKO filling station network operate with more than 360 filling stations.
+2012: The OKKO filling station network operates with more than 360 filling stations.
 The company strengthened its position in the eastern and southern regions of Ukraine.
 It began a major redesign of filling stations.
-The first device for charging electric vehicles was introduced at OKKO filling station in Kyiv.
-Vitaliy Antonov, President of Concern Galnaftogaz, headed the list of top managers Ukrainian companies for the oil industry published by ‘Top 100’ magazine and was recognized as one of the two top managers in the category ‘Seller and Marketer’.
+The first device for charging electric vehicles was introduced at an OKKO filling station in Kyiv.
+Vitaliy Antonov, President of Concern Galnaftogaz, headed the list of top managers Ukrainian companies for the oil industry published by the ‘Top 100’ magazine and was recognized as one of the two top managers in the category ‘Seller and Marketer’.

-By 2013, OKKO filling station network increased the number of branded filling stations by more than 10 per cent and its market share - to over 15 per cent.
-The company's plans are to increase its market share by 1-2 per cent and the number of filling stations up to 550 objects by the end of 2016.
+By 2013, the OKKO filling station network had increased the number of branded filling stations by more than 10 per cent and its market share - to over 15 per cent.
+The company's plans were to increase its market share by 1-2 per cent and the number of filling stations up to 550 by the end of 2016.

-During 2014, OKKO filling station network opened 13 filling stations and another 19 were reconstructed in accordance with the requirements of modern design and format of the Company.
+During 2014, the OKKO filling station network opened 13 filling stations and another 19 were reconstructed.
 34 charging stations for electric vehicles OKKO Charge were opened at OKKO filling stations.
 New online processing of OKKO fuel cards maintenance was implemented.

-In August 2018 the Security Service of Ukraine searched several offices of the company in Kyiv and Lviv under suspicion in financing pseudo-governments in Eastern Ukraine, the main shareholder of the company Vitalii Antonov denied any of the accusations stating that the company is not involved in any kind of operations that it is being investigated for and lost 8% of it assets ($80 million) when Donbas and Crimea were occupied by Russia.
+In August 2018 the Security Service of Ukraine searched several offices of the company in Kyiv and Lviv under suspicion of financing pseudo-governments in Eastern Ukraine, the main shareholder of the company Vitalii Antonov denied the accusations stating that the company is not involved in any kind of operations that it is being investigated for and lost 8% of its assets ($80 million) when Donbas and Crimea were occupied by Russia.
 In May 2019 the company was fined by the Anti-Monopoly Committee of Ukraine for price collusion along with WOG and SOCAR.

 In 2022, OKKO experienced a loss of $75 million due to Russian attacks, and 13 gas stations remain in temporarily occupied territories.

 Since the start of the full-scale invasion of Ukraine, OKKO has served over 4.6 million portions of coffee or tea and 2.7 million hotdogs for free to Ukrainian soldiers at its gas stations in frontline regions.

 On June 30, 2023, cars were filled with water and sand instead of gasoline at the OKKO gas station in Lviv.
 Most of those who refueled with A-95 gasoline at the OKKO gas station on the way out of Lviv in the direction of Stryi suddenly stopped in the middle of the road after a few kilometers of driving.
 As reported, cars were filled with low-quality 95% gasoline at the gas station.
 As a result, at least 20 cars broke down.
 Car owners had to call tow trucks and the police.